GeoStat-Framework/GSTools/docs/source/tutorial_01_cov.rst

     [2.5 0.
 0. ]

 Again, the angles were filled up with ``0.`` to match the dimension and you could also provide a list of angles.
-The number of angles is depending on the given dimension:
+The number of angles depends on the given dimension:

 - in 1D: no rotation performable